marcoagpinto/aoo-mozilla-en-dict/README.md

 > **Update (completed ahead of schedule):**
 > Two key goals planned for 2027 were successfully completed earlier:..
 > - ✅ Merged the GB dictionary into the ZA dictionary
-> - ✅ Aligned all five dictionaries to the GB versioning format for consistency
+> - ✅ Aligned all six dictionaries to the GB versioning format for consistency

 These items are therefore already in place prior to the V5 transition timeline.